Java Bootcamp

 • Java Data Types, Variables:

-• Primitive types; Characters; Boolean; Working with variables and its scope; Type conversion and casting;
+• Java Primitive types; Characters; Boolean; Working with variables and its scope; Type conversion and casting;

 • Using the String class and String methods.